yhakbar/terragrunt-3313-stacks-walkthrough/walkthrough/04-stacks/01-basic/README.md

     └── terragrunt.hcl
 ```

 As you can see, the directory structure is very similar to that demonstrated in the [previous chapter](../../03-includes-dependencies), without the need to have a `_shared` directory for code re-use.
-Because the entire Unit can be re-used with stacks, there is less benefit to relying on an external store of shared configurations.
+Because the entire Unit can be re-used with stacks, there is less benefit to relying on an external store of shared partial configurations.

 You can also try out what it would be like to execute `terragrunt stack apply` on the stack.
 Running the following will apply those Units: